elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * Modix instructions list the BLTouch sensor and cable parts separately, but they are listed together in the packing list.
-The M3 Nylock Nuts listed in the instructions are not in the packing list, but were contained in the BLTouch bag.
+  * The assembly instructions list the BLTouch sensor and cable parts separately, but they are listed together in the packing list.
+The M3 Nylock Nuts listed in the assembly instructions are not in the packing list, but were contained in the BLTouch bag.
   * Wiring of this step discussed in Wiring System description.
 <center>
 <table>
   <tr>